rear/rear-workshop-osbconf-2016/README.md

     client: SSH username: vagrant
     client: SSH auth method: private key

-and so on....you will lots of lines (also for the server vm)
+and so on....you will see lots of lines flying by (also for the server vm)

 ==> server: Complete!
 ==> server: Created symlink from /etc/systemd/system/multi-user.target.wants/smb.service to /usr/lib/systemd/system/smb.service.